Educ00/mdisc-2425/docs/mdisc/us14_algorithm_documentation.md

 ### 5. Eulerian Path Construction (Fleury’s Algorithm)

 **Purpose**: Construct a path that visits every line once using a recursive DFS based on Fleury's algorithm.

+**How it works**:
+- First, check if an Eulerian trail is possible.
+- Build the undirected graph.
+- Start DFS traversal from a given station.
+- At each step:
+    - Prefer a non-bridge edge (i.e., one that doesn't disconnect the graph).
+    - Remove the used edge from the graph.
+    - Continue recursively.
+- Finally, reverse the path to get the correct order of traversal.

 ```java
 public List<Railway> findMaintenancePathFromStation(boolean onlyElectrified, Station startStation) {